vivekmvp/OpenAiChatbot/README.md

 # Open AI Chatbot with C#
-Create your own Open AI Chatbot in C# by consuming Open AI API
+Create your own Open AI Chatbot in C# by consuming Open AI API  (Integrating ChatGPT)

 -----